Spatial Mapping for Magic Leap 2

 Spatial Mapping Storage Options

-Magic Leap currently offers two storage options depending on the type of Space: on-device storage for Local Spaces and AR Cloud for Shared Spaces.
+Magic Leap currently offers two user and/or enterprise managed storage options depending on the type of Space: on-device storage for Local Spaces and AR Cloud for Shared Spaces.
 For Local Spaces, you will be able to scan and store on your Magic Leap 2 device up to 5 Spaces (up to 250m2 in a single Space).

-For Shared Spaces, Magic Leap offers enterprises the option to store on-cloud using AR Cloud, an enterprise-managed cloud repository.
-Learn more about AR Cloud and how data may be collected, processed, and/or shared by your managing enterprise here.
+For Shared Spaces, eligible enterprises have the option to store on-cloud using AR Cloud*, an enterprise-managed cloud repository.
+Learn more about AR Cloud and how data may be collected, processed, and/or shared by your managing enterprise at magicleap.com/legal/ecosystem.

 As described above, Spaces utilizing ad-hoc localization do not require on-device storage; they are continuously created and overwritten as needed on your Magic Leap 2 device.